tripal/trpfancy_fields/README.md

 4. Implement hook_bundle_fields_info() and hook_bundle_instances_info() to attach your field to a Tripal Content Type or add it through the UI just like you would a regular Tripal Fancy Field.

 ## Single-Series Chart Field
-**UNDER DEVELOPMENT**

 This field is designed to make adding single-series charts to your Tripal Content Pages easy!
 The data is pulled from a materialized view of your choosing and filtered based on a specified field.
 For example, you could choose to add a chart to your organism pages showing the proportion of feature types for that organism.
 There are multiple display types available for this field including: pie, donut and bar charts, as well as, a simple table.
+See [Tripal D3](https://github.com/tripal/tripald3) for examples of the charts.

+## Future Development
+- Multi-series Chart Field
+- Pedigree Field
+- Quick Search Field
+- Hierarchy/Relationship Field